-Now mount the screw to the chop and place the screw a couple inches into the leg.
-This helps support the chop as you join the Crisscross arms.
-Now place the pivot pin in one of the arms with only one snap ring installed--leaving one snap ring off lets you test fit and disas-semble easily during the installation process.
+Get ready to test the action of the assembled Crisscross.
+If you're building new, clamp the leg in a vise or against a bench so you can test the Crisscross action in the proper position.
+Place the pivot pin in one of the arms with only one snap ring installed (leaving one snap ring off lets you test fit and disassemble easily during the installation process.
 The pin might shift around a little during the installation, but that won't affect anything.
 Once your leg vise and Crisscross are completely finished, you can snap the other ring into place.
-To get a ring off, pry it open slightly with a small, flat head screwdriver placed in one of the small open-ings in the perimeter of the snap ring.

-Now swing the arms together (flat back to flat back) until the central pivot pin holes align.
+To get a ring off, pry it open slightly with a small, flat head screwdriver placed in one of the small openings in the perimeter of the snap ring) Now swing the arms together, flat back to flat back, until the central pivot pin holes align.
 Push the pin into the other arm.